 To claim compensation for cosmetic surgery negligence, the patient must first establish that the healthcare professional or medical facility acted negligently.
 This means that the healthcare professional or medical facility failed to provide an appropriate standard of care during the procedure, resulting in harm or injury to the patient.

 In conclusion, cosmetic surgery negligence is a growing concern in the medical field.
 It is a form of medical negligence that can have severe consequences for the patient, healthcare professional, and medical facility.
 To avoid cosmetic surgery negligence, patients should choose their healthcare professional carefully, and healthcare professionals should follow proper medical protocols and guidelines.
-By doing so, we can ensure that cosmetic surgery procedures are safe and effective for patients.
+If your issue is based in Dublin and you are looking for legal assistant.
+Then our Dublin based solicitors can help you.